intel/policy-library-intel-azure/docs/policies/deny-unapproved-instance-types-postgresql.md

 ## Description

 Database performance is one of the most important components for enterprise applications experience.
-Deploying the Azure PostgreSQL Flexible Database Servers on Intel Xeon 3rd Generation Scalable processors (code-named Ice Lake) provides a seamless performance foundation.
+Deploying the Azure PostgreSQL Flexible Database Servers on Intel Xeon 3rd Generation Scalable processors (code-named Ice Lake) or Intel Xeon 3rd Generation (code-named Cascade Lake) Scalable processors provides a seamless performance foundation.

 This Sentinel policy checks that the instances are configured with the recommended instance types to deliver increased performance for your business criticial databases.